 The Food Learning Forum provides food focused organisations with an opportunity to connect and share learning; explore areas of opportunity and challenge in the sector and find ways to address these; and to build our people and movement so we can continue to tackle the food challenges of today, and tomorrow.

 Established in 2019 and funded by the National Lottery, this Forum is made up organisations working to build a better, fairer, healthier food system.
 Their expertise ranges from food poverty, using food as a vehicle to bring people together, healthy eating and accessibility, sustainability and food citizenship.

 Through workshops, webinars and learning networks, members and the wider alliance have explored how a range of tools, topics and theories can be applied to the food and farming sector.
-Read this full summary of learning to date.

 How can you get involved?